Here's the Average Length of Engagement for Couples

 For some couples, those extra savings are important, as weddings can cost a fair amount of money.
 According to our 2021 Real Weddings study, the average cost of a wedding is $34,000, including the price of the engagement ring.
 Our study found that couples typically pay for 49 percent of the wedding (while parents of the bride contribute 38 percent and parents of the groom contribute 13 percent).
 Because of the cost, some couples require more time to save up for their nuptials.

 A longer engagement also means taking more time to plan and organize logistics, especially if you're without a wedding planner and you're hiring a range of vendors.
 (Our internal data found that couples hired about 14 professional vendors for their wedding day in 2021.)
 And with the current wedding boom still very much in effect, a longer lead time will give you more options when it comes to selecting your wedding pros, as many vendors are booking up years in advance.

 Another pro of a long engagement?
 More time to think about personalizing your wedding.
 More and more couples are adding thoughtful details to their big day for a unique experience.
 Our Real Weddings study found that 54 percent of couples provided photo booths at the reception, while 26 percent arranged a musical performance (a 16 percent increase from 2018) and 17 percent provided games.
 If having sweet and special details like these are important to you, a longer engagement allots you more time to plan them.

 If the national average engagement length seems too long for you, perhaps a short engagement is the best route.
 A brief engagement may work better for you if you're eager to make big life decisions (like having children or moving in together).

 So, there are pros and cons for both a long engagement and a short engagement.
 Our advice?
-Do what makes sense for you and your partner—whether that's a three-month or a three-year engagement—and enjoy this special time in your lives.
+Do what makes sense for you and your partner—whether that's a three-month, six-month or a three-year engagement—and enjoy this special time in your lives.